Canada immigration

 Examples: Ontario Employer Job Offer or Nova Scotia Skilled Worker

-Most provinces have a provincial nomination stream for candidates who have experience studying in the province.
+Most provinces have a provincial nomination stream for international students in the province.
 In fact, international student graduates are some of the most sought-after candidates for immigration.
 If you’ve graduated from a post-secondary institution in Canada, and are in the Express Entry pool, you also may be eligible for up to 30 additional CRS points for your education alone.

 If you don’t already have experience as a student in Canada, our International Student program can help you find a school and program in Canada that can help you meet your education, career, and immigration goals.